Theory test categories

 How to book a driver theory test

-You can book a test via the online facility, using a credit or debit card, you can also change the date of the test online.
+You can book your driving test using the online form below.
+You'll need a credit or debit card.
+You can also change the date of your test online.

 Book your driving theory test